Extreme Weather

 About Climate Extreme Weather coverage

+According to our own tracking database, this category has accumulated 92 extreme weather stories since coverage began.
 This page aggregates the latest extreme weather stories within our climate coverage area.
 Every story is cross-referenced across multiple primary sources, scored for sentiment and operational impact, and timestamped so fresh developments surface first.
 We track climate impacts, disasters, adaptation and surface the angles a domain expert would actually read.

 Story selection follows our editorial methodology — impact scoring weights regulatory, financial, and operational developments distinctly.
 Sentiment is classified across five tiers via supervised classification trained on labeled industry corpora.
 See our glossary for term definitions and our trends index for longitudinal patterns across the climate beat.